-- Don’t be sarcastic, defensive or rude – this will only extend your conversation
+- Avoid being sarcastic, defensive or rude.
+This will only extend your conversation

 - Don’t bring strangers across the border (of course)

-- Don’t even attempt to bring firearms, weapons or ammunition into Canada!
+- Avoid bringing firearms, weapons or ammunition into Canada unless pre-approved

 Don’t leave planning to the last minute!